yedamao/dict/README.md

 If you always work in terminal, I think it's you needed.

 This is a English-Chinese dictionary (or vocabulary notebook) in command line.
-I hope everybody can add word to our dict file when you use it.
-Maybe we can make a famous Open-source dictionary ,together.

 #Tree#